Bushcraft training for beginners – A night in the woods

 Most people who are interested in bushcraft and survival have never actually just camped out in the middle of a forest before, sure there’s people who’ve stayed on a campsite within a forest, but camping within the trees on natural forest ground is much different.

-When you have found a suitable area in the forest to use as your practise ground its time to start gaining some skills, and the following list should give you a good all-round experience of bush-crafting.
-Make sure you arrive to your chosen spot early enough in the day to fit everything in.
+When you have found a suitable area in the forest to use as your practice ground it’s time to start gaining some skills, and the following list should give you a good all-around experience of bush-crafting.
+Make sure you arrive at your chosen spot early enough in the day to fit everything in.

 Build a Shelter

 Your shelter will depend on the type of forest you’re in, but the goal is to make something that you intend to sleep in that night.
-The tent you brought is only there incase something doest go right, but your main focus of the day is to provide a comfortable sleeping area with enough protection to keep you dry if it rains.
+The tent you brought is only there in case something doesn’t go right, but your main focus of the day is to provide a comfortable sleeping area with enough protection to keep you dry if it rains.

-There are thousands of pictures of shelters out there so chose one you think you have the time to build and nothing too elaborate.
-Instead of giving you step by step instructions of how to build one, you’d be better off just choosing one from a picture and simply “having a go” at building it yourself.
-When you try and use roots from the wrong plant to tie sticks in place and they snap, gaining that knowledge first hand of how strong those roots really are and exactly what they look like up close will make you more knowledgeable in bushcraft than any set list of instructions.
+There are thousands of pictures of shelters out there so choose one you think you have the time to build and nothing too elaborate.
+Instead of giving you step-by-step instructions on how to build one, you’d be better off just choosing one from a picture and simply “having a go” at building it yourself.
+When you try and use roots from the wrong plant to tie sticks in place and they snap, gaining that knowledge firsthand of how strong those roots really are and exactly what they look like up close will make you more knowledgeable in bushcraft than any set list of instructions.

 Make a fire and firewall

 Knowing how to make a fire is essential and could save your life in the right situation.
-Practise how to carve a feather-stick and experiment with different types of tinder, such as lichen or dried grass.
-See for yourself which ones work the best and which are a waste of time, and if you can get hold of one using a flint and fire-steel to make your fires is much better practise than using a match.
+Practice how to carve a feather stick and experiment with different types of tinder, such as lichen or dried grass.
+See for yourself which ones work the best and which are a waste of time, and if you can get hold of one using a flint and fire-steel to make your fires is much better practice than using a match.

 Learning how to capture a spark and gently nurse it into a flame inside your tinder pile is more valuable knowledge than learning how to strike a match.
-Lighting a fire is all well and good, but protecting it from the wind can help it burn longer and cause less problems with wafts of smoke blowing all over the place.
-A fire wall is easy to build, but again its all about the experience than just knowing how to do it.
+Lighting a fire is all well and good, but protecting it from the wind can help it burn longer and cause fewer problems with wafts of smoke blowing all over the place.
+A firewall is easy to build, but again it’s all about the experience rather than just knowing how to do it.

 Find water and try to make it safe

-Even though you should choose a nearby forest to where you live or at least one that’s close to a settlement for safety reason, pretending your stranded can be a real eye opener when it comes to just how hard it is to find water.
+Even though you should choose a nearby forest to where you live or at least one that’s close to a settlement for safety reasons, pretending you’re stranded can be a real eye-opener when it comes to just how hard it is to find water.
 Look around areas of wet ground and try to dig a small hole with a stick, does it fill with water you can drink directly or purify somehow? and if not then you’ll have to look somewhere else.
-Pretending your out of water and trying to find it is excellent practise for a survival situation, but for safety reasons if you do find some that looks drinkable, its probably best you don’t drink it as there’s always the risk it could contain harmful germs.
+Pretending you’re out of water and trying to find it is excellent practice for a survival situation, but for safety reasons, if you do find some that looks drinkable, it’s probably best you don’t drink it as there’s always the risk it could contain harmful germs.

 Go Foraging